SecretFoundation/docs/docs/protocol/encryption-specs.md

 ### `consensus_callback_secret`

-- `consensus_callback_secret`: A curve25519 private key.
-Will be used to create callback signatures when contracts call other contracts.
+- `consensus_callback_secret`: A curve25519 private key is used to create callback signatures when contracts call other contracts

 ```js
 consensus_state_ikm = hkdf({